zcseresn/ShapeAnalysis/README.md

 into the "plugins" folder of your local Fiji installation.
 The .java file contains the source code, the .class file is its binary complied version.

+The trainSOM.m file can be run in Matlab to produce the trained SOM.
+It requires a simple .csv file, with the feature vector as rows and the individual inputs (e.g., cells or cell tracks) as columns.
+E.g., with 8 track parameters and 1100 tracks (cells), the input .csv file has to have 8 rows and 1100 columns.

 Both for unaltered and altered use, please quote our work.
 Details are to be found in the header of each source code file.